Shouse (duo): Career

 In March 2021, German electronic music producer Oliver Huntemann and Brazilian DJ and producer Vintage Culture released separate remixes of "Love Tonight" which gained traction on TikTok.
 This was followed in June 2021 with a remix by French DJ and record producer David Guetta which saw the song appear on national charts across Europe and sent the duo on a debut tour, including a performance at Paris Fashion week on the steps of the Opera Garnier.

 In February 2022, Shouse released "Won't Forget You" which was recorded between trips to Europe and a live appearance at the Sydney Opera House on 2021 New Year's Eve and with a choir of over 50 friends and colleagues.
 The duo said, "'Won't Forget You' is a song about friendship and love, on the connections that last forever.
 We have all endured a period of disconnection, but we never forget the people who are so important to us.
 This song is for your best friends, for the family that lives far, for the new friend met in the disco.
 It's the song that reminds us of what we love.
 It's a song to sing together."

-Shouse are scheduled to release "Never Let You Go" with Jason Derulo on 4 November 2022.
+Shouse released "Never Let You Go" with Jason Derulo on 4 November 2022.
+This was followed by "Live Without Love" with David Guetta in May 2023.

+On 15 June 2024, Shouse presented "Shouse Communitas" at St Paul's Cathedral in Melbourne, as part of the RISING: festival.

+In May 2025, Shouse announced the forthcoming release of their debut studio album Collective Ecstasy.